davidfirst/bit-scope-client/README.md

 The return value is a promise with an Array of objects contains the main Component and its dependencies.

+### writeComponents (responses: Response[], customDir: ?string): Promise<{ component: Component, dependencies: Component[] }

+Takes responses and model them on the file system in components directory, returns a components array.

+The second argument is a custom directory (other then components direcotory on the current working directory)

+### importComponents (componentIds: string[]): Promise<{ component: Component, dependencies: Component[] }>

+performs fetch and then write.

-## Component is an object with the following structure
+### Component is an object with the following structure

 ```json
 {
     "component": {